 It could be simply clothes or toys the kids have grown out of or sporting equipment you no longer use.
 Or maybe you are moving to a hotter climate from a cold one and won’t need those warm jumpers or doonas any more.

 How to get rid of surplus goods

 While it is possible to have a garage sale, this takes time to arrange and you have to be there for a whole weekend to put stuff out, sell it and pack up what didn’t sell.
-It may be easier to sell your unwanted goods on places like Gumtree or eBay, especially if you have an iPhone and can do it basically on the run.
+It may be easier to sell unwanted goods on places like Gumtree or eBay, especially if you have an iPhone and can do it on the run.
 If you choose this route, start at least three weeks ahead of your moving date as things don’t always sell quickly.

 Keep the prices reasonable.
 Some people have an overrated idea of the value of their things, which stems from the fact that they used to love them.
-Other people are not emotionally involved – yet – and so won’t want to pay too much.
+Other people are not emotionally involved yet and won’t want to pay too much.
 They shop at such places to get a bargain.

 What else you need to do